Organizational behavior: Public Relations

 Public relations is the practice of managing the communication between the public and the organization, therefore public relations is also related to organizational behavior.

 National culture

 National culture is thought to affect the behavior of individuals in organizations.
 This idea is exemplified by Hofstede's cultural dimensions theory.
 Hofstede surveyed a large number of cultures and identified six dimensions of national cultures that influence the behavior of individuals in organizations.
 These dimensions include power distance, individualism vs. collectivism, uncertainty avoidance, masculinity vs. femininity, long-term orientation vs. short term orientation, and indulgence vs. restraint.

+Organizational behavior policies

+Organizational behavior policies inside organizations such as employee dating, are rules that can be applied to employees with fairness.
+Labor relations, leadership, diversity and inclusion policies, will have more satisfied employees with organizational behavior policies.
+Policy implications are underutilized in organizations.
+But the need for implications is important.

 Organizational citizenship behavior

 Organizational citizenship behavior is behavior that goes beyond assigned tasks and contributes to the well-being of organizations.

 Organizational culture

 Organizational culture reflects the values and behaviors that are commonly observed in an organization.
 Investigators who pursue this line of research assume that organizations can be characterized by cultural dimensions such as beliefs, values, rituals, symbols, and so forth.
 Researchers have developed models for understanding an organization's culture or developed typologies of organizational culture.
 Edgar Schein developed a model for understanding organizational culture.
 He identified three levels of organizational culture: (a) artifacts and behaviors, (b) espoused values, and (c) shared basic assumptions.
 Specific cultures have been related to organizational performance and effectiveness.